jlevy/the-art-of-command-line/README.md

 - In bash, use **ctrl-w** to delete the last word, and **ctrl-u** to delete the whole line.
 Use **alt-Left** and **alt-Right** to move by word, and **ctrl-k** to kill to the end of the line.
 See `man readline` for all the default keybindings in bash.
 There are a lot.
 For example **alt-.** cycles through previous arguments, and **alt-*** expands a glob.

-- Alternatively, add `set editing-mode vi` to your `~/.bashrc` to enable vim-keybindings for bash (and any program using GNU readline).
+- Alternatively, add `set -o vi` to your `~/.bashrc` to enable vim-keybindings for bash.

 - To go back to the previous working directory: `cd -`